gferrsilva/RioSalitre/README.md

-# K-Means and Model-Based Clustering in pXRF data
+# K-Means and Model-Based Clustering in raw and filtered pXRF data

 This code is part of the preprint "Model-Based Clustering for unsupervised drill core pseudo-log generation and comparison with K-Means in raw and filtered data" written by researchers of the Directory of Geology and Mineral Resources from the [Geological Survey of Brazil – CPRM](https://www.cprm.gov.br/en/).